 Countries that Ban Fluoride: Switzerland, Germany, Iceland, Austria, Scotland, Belgium, France, Luxembourg, Ireland, Northern Ireland, Sweden, Finland, Norway, Hungary, and Italy.

 No Difference in Tooth Decay

-Credulously, countries who add fluoride to their water do not have less tooth decay compared to countries who refuse to fluoridate their water.
-Fluoride using countries claim to see a major decline in tooth decay over the last 60 years, but the same decline in tooth decay has occurred on all developed countries, including those who do not use fluoride.
+Credulously, countries that add fluoride to their water do not have less tooth decay compared to countries that refuse to fluoridate their water.
+Fluoride using countries claim to see a major decline in tooth decay over the last 60 years, but the same decline in tooth decay has occurred in all developed countries, including those who do not use fluoride.
 Here is a statement from Flouride Alert: “According to the World Health Organization, there is no apparent difference in tooth decay between the minority of developed countries that fluoridate their water and the majority that do not.”

 Affects the Whole Body

 Fluoride affects other healthy tissue in the body besides the teeth.
 Advocates of fluoridation affirm that the safety of its use is beyond scientific debate.
-Toxicologist, Dr. John Duoll published a comprehensive review on fluorides toxicity.
-A report from Fluoridealert.org stats: “fluoride is an endocrine disruptor and has the ability to affect the thyroid gland, brain, bones, pineal gland and blood sugar levels.
-Scientists who have been summoned to investigate if current fluoride exposures in the US are contributing to chronic health issues like dementia, thyroid disease and diabetes are far from giving it the thumbs up.”
+Toxicologist, Dr. John Duoll published a comprehensive review of fluoride toxicity.
+A report from Fluoridealert.org states: “fluoride is an endocrine disruptor and has the ability to affect the thyroid gland, brain, bones, pineal gland, and blood sugar levels.
+Scientists who have been summoned to investigate if current fluoride exposures in the US are contributing to chronic health issues like dementia, thyroid disease, and diabetes are far from giving it the thumbs up.”
 Despite 60 years of fluoride use, many of the basic studies to determine its safety have yet to be conducted.